CollaboraOnline/collabora-mattermost/README.md

 - Q. Failed to read document from storage.
 Please contact your storage server administrator.
   A. Make sure you are running both Mattermost and Collabora Server with the same protocol (http/https).
+     Check your Mattermost logs for more information.

+- Q. CollaboraOnline Server URL in the system console does not get updated.
+  A. You need to disable and re-enable the plugin for the server URL changes to take effect.